-Today’s Wonder of the Day was inspired by Sarah from , IN.
+Today’s Wonder of the Day was inspired by Sarah from IN.
 Sarah Wonders, “Are unicorns real?”
 Thanks for WONDERing with us, Sarah!

-Historians believe the first written account of a unicorn comes from Greek physician Ctesias in the fourth century, B.C.
-While traveling through what is now Iran, he heard many tales of sightings of single-horned wild donkeys that were as large as horses.
-According to Ctesias, these swift and powerful creatures had white bodies, red heads, blue eyes, and a multi-colored horn that was about 18 inches in length.
+Historians say the first written account of a unicorn comes from the fourth century B.C.E.
+It was written by Greek physician Ctesias, who had traveled through what is now Iran.
+There, he heard many tales of single-horned wild donkeys that were as large as horses.
+He wrote that creatures were quick and powerful.
+They had white bodies, red heads, blue eyes, and a long multi-colored horn.

 It’s doubtful that the author ever saw one of these creatures.
 Instead, historians believe his writings tell the stories that were told to him.
 He’s not the only one to have written about unicorns, though.
 Others did claim to have seen the creature.
 Famous sightings include those by Marco Polo, Genghis Khan, and Pliny the Elder.

 Descriptions of unicorns changed with every story.
 Most legends said that unicorns had magical powers.
 Some said they gave people immortality.
 Others claimed they had healing powers or made people able to fly.

 Today, many experts say stories about unicorns could have been influenced by real animals.
 They point to the Indian rhinoceros, which is a powerful beast with one horn.
 Other possibilities include the wild ox, Arabian Oryx, and narwhal.
 The unicorn could be a mix of many animals.

 A recent finding may offer another explanation.
 Scientists found an Italian deer with a single horn on its forehead.
 They believe this deer has a rare genetic mutation.
 This causes some to WONDER.
 Maybe unicorn myths came from an animal with a similar mutation thousands of years ago!